Franco Luambo: Illness and death

-In early 1987, Franco recorded one of his most impactful songs, "Attention Na Sida" ("Beware of AIDS"), from the eponymous album.
+In early 1987, Luambo recorded one of his most impactful songs, "Attention Na Sida" ("Beware of AIDS"), from the eponymous album.
 At a time when AIDS was a relatively new and poorly understood disease, with limited public information provided by governments, the song served as a powerful and necessary public health message.
 It urged people to take the disease seriously, called on governments to educate the populace, and advocated for behavioral changes to curb the epidemic.
-The track, recorded in Brussels, featured Franco accompanied by TPOK Jazz and the band Victoria Eleison, led by guitarist Safro Mazangi Elima.
-Notably, the song re-used guitar arrangements and vocal melodies from Franco's earlier 1978 hit, "Jackie".
-"Attention Na Sida" was sung predominantly in French to reach a wider audience and diverged sharply from Franco's typical musical subjects.
-Its haunting guitar harmonies and driving percussion underpinned a fervent and almost prophetic call to action, likened to an Old Testament prophet warning of impending judgment.
+The track, recorded in Brussels, featured Luambo accompanied by TPOK Jazz and the band Victoria Eleison, led by King Kester Emeneya.
+Notably, it re-used guitar arrangements and vocal melodies from Luambo's earlier 1978 hit "Jackie".
+"Attention Na Sida" was sung predominantly in French to reach a wider audience and diverged sharply from Luambo's typical musical subjects.
+Its guitar harmonies and driving percussion underpinned a fervent call to action, likened to an Old Testament prophet warning of impending judgment.

-By early 1988, he went to Brussels for medical tests to diagnose his worsening health.
+In early 1988, Luambo went to Brussels for medical tests to diagnose his worsening health.
 He had lost weight, and rumors about his illness abounded.
-In Kinshasa, reports of Franco's death surfaced, citing possible causes like bone cancer, kidney failure, and the most controversial—AIDS.
-In response to rumors, Franco recorded "Les Rumeurs" and two other songs in Brussels in November 1988.
-This session was reissued as a compact disc in 1994 by SonoDisc.
+In Kinshasa, reports of his death surfaced, citing possible causes such as bone cancer, kidney failure, and, most controversially, AIDS.
+In response, Luambo recorded "Les Rumeurs" and two other songs in Brussels in November.
+This session was issued as a compact disc in 1994 by SonoDisc, making it the sole official posthumous album by Luambo.
 He also contributed his final recording on Sam Mangwana's album Forever with TPOK Jazz in Brussels in February 1989.
-However, his condition continued to decline, and he was admitted to Mont-Godinne Hospital (now CHU UCLouvain Namur), located in Yvoir, part of Belgium's Walloon region.
-He died there on 12 October 1989 at the age of 51.
-Although his illness was never officially confirmed, numerous reports indicated that AIDS was the likely cause of death, a belief supported by multiple sources though never publicly acknowledged by Franco himself.
+However, his condition continued to decline, and he was admitted to Mont-Godinne Hospital (now CHU UCLouvain Namur).
+He died there on 12 October 1989, at the age of 51.
+Although his illness was never officially confirmed, several reports indicated that AIDS was the likely cause of his death, a belief supported by multiple sources though never publicly acknowledged by Luambo himself.
 Some publications, such as The New Yorker, referred to it only as "an illness believed to be AIDS".